 The manufacturer should identify all raw materials used in the device's production and their characteristics (biological, physical, chemical), and adhere to relevant material standards.
-For example, additively manufactured orthopaedic implants may utilize Ti-6Al-4V Grade 5 and Grade 23 (extra-low interstitial) materials.
+For example, additively manufactured orthopaedic implants could utilize Ti-6AI-4V Grade 5 and Grade 23 (extra-low interstitial) materials.